nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The format for `BIRTHDAY` is `DD/MM/YYYY`.
 * The format for `DATE-TIME` is `DD/MM/YYYY HHMM`.
 * Items in square brackets are optional.
-* Items in curly braces means you must choose only one of the given inputs.
+* Items in curly braces mean you must choose only one of the given inputs.

 </div>